SM-OBSOLETE/client/README.md

 hadoop jar ipconverter-1.0.0-standalone.jar sample_data/Example_Processed sample_data/ex_out
 ```

-Make sure that when you specipy input-filename Example_Processed, then, Example_Processed.ibd, and Example_Processed.imzML
-should already exist in the location.
+Make sure that when you specipy input-filename Example_Processed, then, Example_Processed.ibd, and Example_Processed.imzML  already exist in the location.
 The output file with a name ex_out.parquet will be created in the folder sample_data.
-This should not be present at the location, only then a new file will be created.
+The output file should not be present at the location, only then a new file will be created.

 #View output
 You can view the contents of the Parquet file using the Parquet tools, as: